About This Course

 Upon successful completion of this course, you will receive certification from TQUK and a Learner Unit Summary (which details of all the units you have completed).
 This will be a certificate in Criminal Psychology.

-The course has been endorsed under the TQUK Quality Licence Scheme.
-This means that the course has undergone external quality checks to ensure that the organisation and the courses’ it offers meet a high standard.
+The course is endorsed by TQUK, meaning the course has undergone external quality checks to ensure that the organisation and the courses it offers meet a high standard.
 Regular reviews of our courses are carried out as part of the endorsement process.

 The course depth and study has been benchmarked at Level 4 against level descriptors published by Ofqual.